 Spain and Portugal were under Moorish Islamic rule from approximately 700-1250, and Portuguese architecture is heavily influenced by this period of history.

 During the 15th and 16th Centuries, the Age of Discovery, Portugal was a leading world power with an empire including colonies and ports in the Americas, Africa, and Asia.
 Explorers such as Vasco de Gama and Prince Henry the Navigator mapped the world and discovered the sea route around Africa for trade with India and Asia.
 A unique, nationalist maritime-themed gothic architectural style called Manueline flourished briefly, featuring carved stone naval motifs like chains, ropes, buckles, and gratings.
 (American architects missed a parallel opportunity during the Apollo program…)

-Following the 16th Century, Portugal began to decline and never regained its former stature.
+Following the 16th Century, leadership in exploration and colonization shifted from Portugal to other European countries.
 In 1755, most of central Lisbon was destroyed by an extreme earthquake followed by fires and a tsunami which flooded up the Tagus River from the Atlantic.
 The historic center of the city was rebuilt in a modern grid street plan surrounded by medieval neighborhoods.

 The 20th Century was a period of political instability, including revolutions, coups, and a series of governments, resulting in a right-wing dictatorship that lasted from 1933 to 1974.
 Portugal remained neutral in WWII, and Lisbon became a center of espionage and an escape route from Nazi-controlled countries.
 In 1974-75, a bloodless revolution created the current government.
 Some businesses and real estate were nationalized and the country took a democratic and socialist direction.